 As evident in Figure 1, stellar rotation affects the radiation field in a number of ways.
 Specifically, rotating stars will spend a longer amount of time on the main sequence, along with higher effective temperatures and luminosities than non-rotating stars (Levesque et al. 2012).
 Rotation also increases the number of WR stars by enhancing mass loss, which allows stars of lower mass to enter a WR phase.

 Despite these effects, the overall hardness of the ionizing spectrum from solar metallicity stars is fairly similar for non-rotating and rotating stars as shown in Fig. 1.
 At subsolar metallicities however, the effects of rotation become much more apparent.
 Fig. 2 displays the Padova AGB track and Geneva Rotation track spectra for both SFHs, however the Padova track star clusters have solar metallicity while the Geneva track star clusters have subsolar metallicities (0.1 Z⊙ and 0.4 Z⊙).
 At lower metallicity, the star cluster takes 10-20% longer to reach steady state (Leitherer et al. 2014).
 At 0.4 Z⊙, the effects of rotation on the hardness of the spectrum become much more apparent.
 As the star cluster becomes even more metal poor, stars begin to skip the WR phase and thus the hardness of the spectrum deceases, relative to the spectrum emitted from 0.4 Z⊙ stars, as evident in Fig. 2.
 In spite of rotation resulting in a greater number of higher energy photons, the steady state Padova AGB track SED at 5 Myr or older produces the hardest ionizing spectrum, which can by seen by comparing in the FUV and EUV intensities in Fig. 1 and Fig. 2.
+We note that binary evolution also significantly increases EUV intensities (Stanway et al. 2014), however we have included only secular evolution in this work for simplicity.

 3. Baseline Model

 We chose characteristic values for various parameters of starburst regions for our baseline model.
 In the following, we justify these choices as well as discuss the characteristics of the emission lines produced by adopting such parameters.
 We first detail the input parameters to our model, including the assumed abundances and boundary conditions.
 Next, we explain features of the model, including temperature contours and grain sublimation points.
-Lastly, we explore the variation of emission line contours across our grid in the UV, optical, and IR
+Lastly, we explore the variation of emission line contours across our grid in the UV, optical, and IR, for emission lines that showed positive equivalent width in our baseline model.

 3.1 Input Parameters